 Annual turnover at Tattersalls tops 200 million guineas for the first time.

-Tattersalls creates the Tattersalls Millions Race series worth £2,300,000.
+Tattersalls creates the Tattersalls Millions Race Series worth £2,300,000.

 Tattersalls takes a 20% stake in leading Australian auction house William Inglis & Son Limited.